Anant/Cassandra.Toolkit/log-analysis/automated-tarball-ingestion/README.md

     python3 ingest_tarball.py my-client-logs-tarball.tar.gz my_client --debug-mode
     ```

-    To pass in arbitrary config for the filebeat.yml file, send in a key (can be nested) and a value, e.g.,
+    To pass in arbitrary config for the filebeat.yml file, use the `--custom-config` flag  send in a key (can be nested) and a value, e.g.,
     ```
     --custom-config setup.kibana.host 123.456.345.123:5601
     ```